H.L. Stevens & Company

 H.L.
-Stevens & Company was a Chicago-, New York-, and San Francisco-based architectural firm that designed hotels around the United States.
+Stevens & Company was an American architectural firm that designed hotels around the United States.
+It was based in Chicago-, New York-, and San Francisco.
 At least 15 of its works are listed on the National Register of Historic Places for their architecture.

 The firm specialized in small (less than 500 rooms) hotels and apartment houses in a Georgian Revival or Colonial Revival style in either a rectangular or H-shape, which in at least one case was viewed as a refreshing change from the small, squarish hotels that a city had previously experienced.
 Their buildings, primarily in the Northeast, are in many cases still extant.

 In 1912, there was some dispute surrounding the State of Illinois's approval of the firm as an architectural firm, because, as a corporation, it appeared incorrect to allow the designation of the corporation as a licensed architect.